Zefinder/taf-gui/README.md

 Custom annotations, coupled with java annotation processors, are used to verify the code structure (and sometimes generate code) (WIP):
 - **Manager** is used for managers and will verify that the manager class is a singleton
-- **EventMethod** is used for event listeners and will verify that a method is public, returns void and has a single argument that is an event
+- **EventMethod** is used for event listeners and will verify that it is compliant with the event method description
-- **Factory** is used to create a factory of that abstract class
-- **FactoryObject** is used to populate the factory of the specified class
+- **FactoryObject** is used to tell that objects are created with a factory and generate factories (WIP)

 ### How to configure with Eclipse?
 If you are on Linux, you can run the script `init_eclipse.sh` **after adding the project into Eclipse** and it will install everything for you.
 If you don't know how to import a project into Eclipse, here are the steps (after cloning the repo):